Last updated on June 21st, 2024 at 01:37 pm

 A single traveller that wanted to spend all their time with one particular couple.
 The couple tried being polite in requests for some time on their own and eventually had to ask me to step in.
 The problem was really due to a lack of awareness by the single traveller.

-These problems were dealt with and worked around so they didn’t impact anyone’s holiday really.
+These problems were dealt with and worked around so they didn’t impact anyone’s holiday.

 Generally, single travellers are independent enough to enjoy doing their own thing and perhaps catching up with the rest of the group at meal times.

-This has meant people that don’t know each other that well have ended up travelling together.
+This has meant people who don’t know each other that well have ended up travelling together.

 Sometimes the people have known each other but being together all day and all night has just stretched their relationship to breaking point.